ucsc/site-status/fire/get-help.md

 ### For help with housing

 - Call UCSC's Employee Emergency Housing hotline: [831-531-8250](tel:831-531-8250)
+- If your home has been damaged or destroyed, [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdPuTN3EOpzgLw0gcbNI-M42eV3USpe5Wx6e90SQAztzkCSYg/viewform) so we can directly support you.

 ### For general help, join our Zoom room hotline